Tackling the Wicked Problem - Firm leadership and the continued success conundrum (part 3)

 Tackling the Wicked Problem Firm leadership and the continued success conundrum (part 3)

-How should a firm's leaders and partners constantly improve how they add value for their clients to help them deliver on client success.
+How should a firm's leaders and professionals constantly improve how they add value for their clients to help them deliver on client success.